milwd/gaz_ws/README.md

 # Bug-0 and Wall-Following Robot Navigation in Gazebo with ROS Noetic

 This project demonstrates a robot navigating in a Gazebo environment using the Bug-0 algorithm and a wall-following behavior.
 The navigation leverages an **Action Server** for non-blocking communication, allowing the user to cancel the robot's goal anytime.
-The project also provides the robot's current goal destination through a service.
+The project also provides the robot's previous goal destination through a service.

 ![visu1](visu1.gif)